davenquinn/xenoliths/paper/text/chapters/03-thermometry.md

 ### Comparison with major-element thermometry {#sec:temperature-significance}

 Rare-earth exchange thermometry confirms the temperature groupings found by major-element thermometry [@fig:temp_summary].
-REE temperatures of 950-970 ºC for the low-temperature cohort are most comparable to the TA98 results.
+REE temperatures of 950-970 ºC for the low-temperature cohort are most comparable to TA98.
 For these samples, the TA98 and REE temperatures together record long-term equilibrium with no significant thermal perturbations.
-In the high-temperature cohort, samples CK-4 and CK-6 record REE temperatures significantly higher than TA98 (~1080 ºC vs. ~1040 ºC).
+In the high-temperature cohort, samples CK-4 and CK-6 record REE temperatures significantly higher than TA98 (~1080 ºC vs.
+~1040 ºC).
 CK-3 records a lower temperature in line with major-element thermometry.
 Trivalent rare-earths in pyroxene diffuse several orders of magnitude slower than bivalent major elements [@Liang2013], so high-temperature events can set the distribution of rare-earths despite subsequent major-element re-equilibration at lower temperature.
 Excess heating recorded by REE thermometry for CK-4 and CK-6 and not reflected in major-element temperatures is likely due to a fossil heating event primarily affecting the deepest samples.

 CK-4 may have experienced a unique transient heating event, with individual LREE cations recording high temperatures (>1200 ºC)